Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Discretization and tensor formulation

 In this section, we briefly describe the discretization of the three-body Schr\"odinger equation by pseudo-spectral methods and, in particular, the Lagrange-mesh method \cite{BAYE2015Lagrange-mesh}.
 In contrast to finite difference or finite element methods, pseudo-spectral methods lead to dense matrices for one-dimensional problems.
 As a consequence, we obtain a faster convergence rate with respect to the number of grid points which is geometric on a finite domain and usually subgeometric on an infinite domain~\cite{boyd2000chebyshev}.

 Since the three-body Hamiltonian is multi-dimensional, we aim to exploit its tensor structure when implementing the matrix-vector multiplication in an iterative eigenvalue solver.
-This drastically reduces the memory requirement for the operator when solving higher-dimensional eigenvalue problems.
+Our tensor method drastically reduces the memory requirement for the operator when solving higher-dimensional eigenvalue problems.